init-capital/liquidity-hooks/README.md

 JSON structure:

 {
-  "name": "Name of the Hook",
+  "id": "<chainID>-<protocol>-<hookName> (Use camelCase)", "name": "Name of the Hook",
   "protocol": "Protocol Name",
-  "url": "URL to the website for which the hook is built", "contractAddress": "Hook Contract address", "logoUrl": "URL to the logo image of the protocol for the hook", "type": "Choose one: LOOPING | MARGIN_TRADING | LEVERAGED_YIELD_FARMING | VAULT | YIELD_STRATEGY", "supportedAssets": ["List of the supported asset addresses"], "description": "Description of how the hook works", "apyEndpoint": "Optional: The endpoint of the APY of the hook", "fee": "Optional: If the hook has a fee, specify it here" }
+  "url": "URL of the interface where user can use the hook", "contractAddress": "Hook Contract address", "logoUrl": "URL to the logo image for the hook", "type": "Choose one: LOOPING | MARGIN_TRADING | LEVERAGED_YIELD_FARMING | VAULT | YIELD_STRATEGY", "supportedAssets": ["List of the supported asset addresses"], "description": "Description of how the hook works", "apyEndpoint": "Optional: The endpoint of the APY of the hook", "fee": "Optional: If the hook has a fee, specify it here (BPS)" }
 ```